minamotorin/fizzbuzz-sed/README.rst

 You can run this program anywhere and you can change the file name to any one.

 If you want to change the number of times, change ``100`` in the program (one place) to ``positive integer do not start with 0 what you want``.
+This number has limit because of a shebang limit.
+The maximam number you can use is 9999999999 (I check it with only a shell I use).
 If your input is illegal, this program will quit silently (with print current pattern space: ``your input\n1``).
-I could not add the future print error message because of a shebang limit.
+I could not add the future which print error message because of a shebang limit.

 Two-liner version
 *****************